No. 18Tuesday 2 June 2026Brisbane, queensland

 Your job is to show them that people who care about getting good at things play croquet here.
 And that when they show up, they'll find others who understand.

-Status and achievement
+Status and Achievement

 The images you use matter more than the words.